 The Audit Committee has established written pre-approval policies that require the approval by the Audit Committee of all services provided by KPMG LLP as the principal independent public accountants that examine the financial statements and the books and records of Halliburton and all audit services provided by other independent public accountants.
-The policy is attached to this proxy statement as Appendix B. All of the fees described above provided by KPMG LLP to Halliburton were approved in accordance with the policy.
-Our Audit Committee considered whether KPMG LLP's provisions of tax services and All Other Fees as reported above is compatible with maintaining KPMG LLP's independence as our principal independent public accounting firm.
+Prior to engaging KPMG LLP for the annual audit, the Audit Committee reviews a Principal Independent Public Accountants Auditor Services Plan.
+KPMG LLP then performs services throughout the year as approved by the Committee.
+KPMG LLP reviews with the Committee, at least quarterly, a projection of KPMG LLP's fees for the year.
+Periodically, the Audit Committee approves revisions to the plan if the Committee determines changes are warranted.
+All of the fees described above provided by KPMG LLP to Halliburton were approved in accordance with the policy.
+Our Audit Committee considered whether KPMG LLP's provisions of tax services and all other fees as reported above is compatible with maintaining KPMG LLP's independent public accounting firm.